janymuong/alx-system_engineering-devops/0x0A-configuration_management/README.md

-Sure!
-Here's a short and precise `README.md` template for configuration management:

 # Configuration Management

 Configuration management is the practice of systematically managing changes to software, hardware, or system configurations to ensure consistency, reliability, and versioning throughout the development and deployment lifecycle.
 It involves maintaining a controlled and well-documented state of configurations across various environments.